How to Differentiate with 4 Response Options and 10 Must-Have Traits for Sales Success

 2. Attempt to find an opening to pass the slow poke

-3. Ram the back of the driver’s car (This must have been my first thought!) or
+3. Ram the back of the driver’s car (This must have been my first unrealistic thought!) or

 4. Follow patiently until the driver exits the highway

-Screaming and cussing allows you to blow off some steam if you’re alone in the car, but you can’t do that with a prospect, customer, or in this case, a potential employer.
-The candidates in both examples chose to blow off steam.
+If you’re alone in the car, screaming and cussing allows you to blow off some steam, but you can’t do that with a prospect, customer, or in this case, a potential employer.
+The candidates in both of the examples above chose to blow off steam.

 Finding an opening could work.
-Continuing the conversation and waiting for an opportunity to ask a good question, make an intelligent comment, or otherwise differentiate would be useful whether it’s a candidate trying to impress a manager, or a salesperson trying to impress a prospect.
-My calm, helpful response to Jason is a good example of leveraging the opening he gave me.
+Continuing the conversation and waiting for an opportunity to ask a good question, make an intelligent comment, or otherwise differentiate would be useful, whether it’s a candidate trying to impress a manager, or a salesperson trying to impress a prospect.
+My attempt to write a calm, helpful response to Jason is a good example of leveraging the opening he provided.

 Ramming the back of the car is not a good option.
-It might feel good for an instant, but there would be a tremendous price to pay with repairs, traffic violations, increase in insurance, cost of a rental, possible injuries, etc. The equivalent of ramming the car would happen if the candidate or salesperson physically attacked the hiring manager or the prospect and for that there would be a huge price to pay.
+It might feel good for an instant, but there would be a tremendous price to pay with repairs, traffic violations, increase in insurance, cost of a rental, possible injuries, etc. The equivalent of ramming the car would happen if the candidate or salesperson physically threatened or attacked the hiring manager or prospect, and for that there would be a huge price to pay.

 TEN REQUIREMENTS FOR IMPLEMENTING OPTION 2

-• Not need to be liked or they will chicken out when the opening presents itself.
-Chickening out equals following patiently.
+• Not needing to be liked or they will retreat when the opening presents itself.
+Retreating equals following patiently or facilitating.

-• Not fear rejection or they won’t engage.
+• No fear of rejection or they won’t engage.

 • Optimistic about the outcome

-• Be able to demonstrate their capabilities instead of explaining them
+• Able to demonstrate their capabilities instead of explaining them

 While some salespeople can do some of these things, it’s unfortunate that most salespeople do not excel at all of these things.
 What about the salespeople on your sales team?
 How do they measure up?